SPL rolling recency guidance

 The successful completion of the demonstration of ability to instruct should be recorded and signed in the FI(S) logbook – for example: “9-year demonstration of ability to instruct completed.
 FIC name, signature and date.”

-Note: During the period of conversion (ie until September 2025) only, an FI(S) certificate holder who is due a 9-year demonstration of ability at (a) (2) may utilise a BGA 5-year refresher that includes a demonstration of instructing ability to achieve that requirement.
+Note: During the period of conversion (ie until September 2025), an FI(S) certificate holder who is due a 9-year demonstration of ability may utilise a BGA 5-year refresher that includes a demonstration of instructing ability to achieve that requirement.

 How do I start the clock on the 9-year FI(S) recency requirement?